Fish and Wildlife Service, Interior.

 The combination of the wetlands created at the Otay River Floodplain Site and Pond 15 Site under the Subtidal Alternative would also provide sufficient mitigation credit to meet the MLMP requirements.

 EPA's Role in the EIS Process

-The EPA is charged under section 309 of the CAA (42 U.S.C.
-7401 et seq.) to review all Federal agencies' environmental impact statements (EISs) Start Printed Page 95177and to comment on the adequacy and the acceptability of the environmental impacts of proposed actions in the EISs.
+The EPA is charged, under section 309 of the Clean Air Act, to review all Federal agencies' EISs and to comment on the adequacy and the acceptability of the environmental impacts of proposed actions in the EISs.